A Guide to Growing Artichoke Plant

 Water

 Water artichokes consistently, providing 1 to 2 inches per week.
-Utilize drip irrigation for efficient watering, and mulch heavily with organic materials to retain moisture and regulate soil temperature.
-Water in the morning to reduce evaporation and ensure optimal absorption by the plants.
+You can water in the morning to reduce evaporation and ensure optimal absorption.

 Read more